YP522/PicCheck/README.md

 3. Reduce processing time

 ### Errors
 Trouble can happen.
-That's life.
-Moreover, I am bad in math.
 That's why I invite you to correct the calculations if necessary.

 ### Contact
 Please remain courteous in your private messages.
 Otherwise the message will be ignored.